klorenz/gnome-shell-window-search-provider/README.md

   Example: "specsu!x" to close all windows labelled "Spec Suite".

-- A "!" at end of a search string is ignored, if you have a "!" in your search term (other than describe above), it is part of search term as expected.
+- A "!" or "/" at end of a search string is ignored, if you have a "!" or "/" in your search term (other than describe above), it is part of search term as expected.

-- A "!" + number like "!2" will select the second matched window from list.
+- A "!" (or "/") + number like "!2" or "/2" at end of your search term will
+  select the second matched window from list.

-  E.g. "code!2" will select the second window matching "code".
+  Example: "code/2" will select the second window matching "code".
 This makes the search also more unique, such that you can simply hit return for activating the window.

+- I found "/" at end of windows faster to type than "!", so you can use both chars at end of string for options.

 Installation
 ------------